jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 = Can I display a summary instead of all content? = Yes, this is possible.

-You can find more info about this at the Description section.
+You can activate the summary via Settings > VSEL.

-= Can I change the summary lenght? =
-Yes, you can set a custom summary while adding an event.
+And you can set a custom summary while adding an event.
 This will replace the default summary (if activated).

 = Can I display certain events only? =
 Besides listing upcoming, current or past events you can display events from certain categories.